dumlutimuralp/antrea-packet-walks/part_b/README.md

 vmware@master:~$
 </code></pre>

 Reason there are two source IPs in two different flow entries here is, there is an egress rule used in two different Kubernetes Network Policies; one is "frontendpolicy" applied to frontend pod, the other is "backendpolicy" applied to backend pods.
-Each of the first two flow entries in this table applies to the respective pod running on Worker 1 node.
+Each of the first two flow entries in this table used to deny the traffic from the respective pod running on Worker 1 node.

 The last flow entry in Table 60 basically hands all the flows (which did not match any of the conjunctions in Table 50 nor the drop flow entries in Table 60) over to the next table , Table 70.